- High Hedges

 Application fees

-For the Council to consider your complaint, you will need to complete a form (.pdf) (187KB) (Opens in a New Window) (Opens in a New window) and pay a fee of £402.
+For the Council to consider your complaint, you will need to complete a form (.pdf) (187KB) (Opens in a New Window) (Opens in a New window) and pay the fee required, this you will find on our fee sheet(.pdf)(162KB)(Opens in New Window) (Opens in a New Window).

 Making a decision